Remote work adds wrinkle to potential federal strike action | CBC News

 'It isn't 1991.
 It's 2023'

 "It isn't 1991.
-It's 2023, and I think this is new territory for the employer and it's new territory for the unions," said Michael Wernick, former clerk of the Privy Council.
+It's 2023, and I think this is new territory for the employer and it's new territory for the unions," said Michael Wernick, who as a former clerk of the Privy Council led the federal public service.

+Members can use an app on the union's website to locate a picket line, officials said.

-The union has made an effort to make picket lines as accessible as possible, but for those who are especially far away, considerations would be made on a case-by-case basis, said Alex Silas, regional executive vice-president for PSAC in the National Capital Region.
+The union has made an effort to make picket lines as accessible as possible, but for those who are especially far away, considerations would be made on a case-by-case basis, said PSAC's regional executive vice-president in the National Capital Region.

-"We expect and trust that our members are going to be there for each other at the picket line just as those members are going to trust one another that they're in this fight together," he said.
+"We expect and trust that our members are going to be there for each other at the picket line just as those members are going to trust one another that they're in this fight together," said Alex Silas.

 Silas said members have been sent a barcode they can use to sign in at any picket location and have their four hours of daily service registered.

-However, with about 60 per cent of the federal public service outside of the National Capital Region, "keeping track of all that on a day-to-day basis is going to be a major logistical challenge for both sides," Wernick said.
+However, with about 60 per cent of the federal public service outside of the capital region, "keeping track of all that on a day-to-day basis is going to be a major logistical challenge for both sides," Wernick said.

 Regardless of how it will work, he said a strike "unquestionably will be messy and disruptive and inconvenient."